-Our loan agreements impose operating and financial restrictions on us and our subsidiaries.
+Our agreements for our credit facilities may impose operating and financial restrictions on us and our subsidiaries.

-Our loan agreements contain a number of covenants and other provisions that, among other things, impose operating and financial restrictions on us and our subsidiaries.
+Our agreements for credit facilities that we enter into from time to time may contain a number of covenants and other provisions that, among other things, impose operating and financial restrictions on us and our subsidiaries.
 These restrictions could put a strain on our financial position.
 For example: